21 Bogota Travel Tips to Know Before Your First Trip

 Reusable water bottle

-Bogota is not dangerous if you use common sense.
-It's not cold enough for a heavy coat but you'll freeze in shorts.
-The food is better than its reputation.
+Bogota isn't dangerous when you use common sense.
+It's not cold enough for a heavy coat, but you'll freeze in shorts.
+The food outperforms its reputation.
 The coffee is life-changing.
 And the altitude is the one thing every first-timer underestimates.
 For more insights, check out our 12 Things to Do in Bogota That You Won't Find in the Usual Guides.
 For more insights, check out our seasonal guide.

 Go with an open mind and a light jacket.
 You'll be fine.